wp-plugins/events-made-easy/readme.txt

 * Bugfix: the generated ical link didn't take the author or contact person into account
 * Bugfix: the calendar links now take into account all options for contact person, categories etc ...
 * Bugfix: fix class warnings in extra plugin events-made-easy-frontend-submit
+* Bugfix: the featured image for locations was not retained after you re-edit and save the location without changing the image

 = 1.1.2 =
 * Feature: new placeholder #_RESPSPACESxx for bookings, to indicate the bookings per price for multiprice events